aimeos/aimeos-docs/content/frontend/jsonapi/catalog.md

 	});
 	```

 Sorting by "relevance" is the default if no sort parameter is passed to the server.
+You can also sort by other product fields, e.g. by the start date of the products using *&sort=product.datestart*

 # Search products by text